gvwilson/sensibleadventures/cloudherd-tigers-boy/cloudherd-tigers-boy.md

 Worldrim, rises up to cradle that sweet speck of life as a child might cup a drop of water in her hand.*

-*Cherne's history began with the Pilots, and nearly ended with them as well.
-Powerful and inhuman, their reign ended in a war that scarred the moon and turned Lake Karaband into a sea of glass.
-When it was over the Pilots were gone, leaving the world to carry on as best it could.*
+*Cherne's history began with the Pilots and the Crew, and nearly ended with them as well.
+Powerful and inhuman, their rule ended in a war that scarred the moon and turned Lake Karaband into a sea of glass.
+When it was over the Pilots were gone and the Crew had retreated into caverns far below the surface, leaving the world to carry on as best it could.*

 *Now look there, in the north, where the Brumoso Mountains rise above the endless squabbles of the Ninety Kingdoms.  it is Redsday, the 11th of Peridot,